Long-Covid & Chronic Illness

 Long-Covid

-Long COVID (PASC - post acute sequela of COVID-19) is a multi-system, post-viral disease developed after an acute infection of COVID-19, in which symptoms persist for at least 12 weeks after first infection.
-It is conservatively estimated that 20% of people infected with the SARS-CoV-2 virus will develop over 200 listed symptoms.
-These symptoms occur in variable combinations and can fluctuate in both predictable and unpredictable patterns of flare-ups and remissions.
+Long COVID, also known as PASC - Post-Acute Sequelae of SARS-CoV-2, is a complex, multi-system, post-viral condition that develops after an initial COVID-19 infection.
+Symptoms persist for at least 12 weeks after infection and can affect nearly every system in the body.
+Conservative estimates suggest that up to 20% of people who contract COVID-19 may develop Long COVID, with over 200 reported symptoms.
+These symptoms often present in varying combinations and may fluctuate in both predictable and unpredictable cycles of flare-ups and remissions.

 Chronic Illness